giakoumoglou/distillers/README.md

 }
 ```

-It also includes the implementation of and [XXX paper](https://arxiv.org/abs/XXXX.XXXXX):
+It also includes the implementation of and [RRD paper](https://arxiv.org/abs/2407.12073):
 ```
 @misc{giakoumoglou2024relational,
       title={Relational Representation Distillation},